this-is-aishwarya/Hola/README.md

 peerjs --port 443 --key peerjs --path /myapp
 ```

-Open http://localhost:8000/ on the browser.
+Open http://localhost:8000/ to view the functioning on the browser.

 ### Instruction Manual